Skip to content

 The joy of Christmas lies in the good news proclaimed by the angel to the shepherds.
 Reflecting this message, the Church of England’s Advent and Christmas theme for 2025 centres on joy.
 At the heart of this year’s campaign are three creative and compelling publications designed to inspire and engage:

-- The Grumpy Owl and the Joy of Christmas is a heart-warming retelling of the Christmas story, to help schools and churches share the joy of Christmas with children and families.
+• The Grumpy Owl and the Joy of Christmas is a heart-warming retelling of the Christmas story, to help schools and churches share the joy of Christmas with children and families.
 Illustrated by Jago, the award-winning illustrator of The Jesus Storybook Bible, The Grumpy Owl and the Joy of Christmas tells the story of Jesus’ birth through the eyes of an owl who seems determined to miss all the excitement.
-Written by Jonathan Maltz and Christopher Poch, it will be published as a picture book by Church House Publishing in September and is available now for pre-order.
-A wealth of supporting digital resources for schools, churches and households will also be available.
+Written by Jonathan Maltz and Christopher Poch, it comes as a picture book by Church House Publishing and is available to order now.
+A wealth of supporting digital resources for schools, churches and households are also available.

-- O Come Emmanuel is a unique Advent resource exploring the symbolism behind the hymn ‘O Come Emmanuel’.
+• O Come Emmanuel is a unique Advent resource exploring the symbolism behind the hymn ‘O Come Emmanuel’.
 It includes daily reflections by Jane Williams, Chris Russell, Esther Prior, Philip North, Muthuraj Swamy, Tanya Marlow and David Hoyle, and is made to help congregations prepare for the joy of Christmas.
-O Come Emmanuel is available as a full-colour book from Church House Publishing (published 1 September), and you can view downloadable sample pages here.
+O Come Emmanuel is available as a full-colour book from Church House Publishing, and you can view downloadable sample pages here.
 The reflections will also appear on the Everyday Faith app from 1 to 24 December, accompanied by a range of online music, artwork and creative suggestions for local use.
 You can download an outline of these reflections, including themes and Bible verses.

 Webinars

-The national Church of England team are providing two webinars to help you prepare for Advent and Christmas.
+The national Church of England team provide webinars to help you prepare for Advent and Christmas.
 These are designed to help you make the most of your social media and digital giving over the festive period.

 Find a Service